FE & PE Exam Prep

 What is the best study schedule for the FE exam?

 The best schedule depends on your timeline and available hours.
 For recent graduates with 15–20 hours per week, an 8-week plan works well: weeks 1–3 on fundamentals, weeks 4–6 on intensive practice by topic, and weeks 7–8 on full-length timed exams.
 For working engineers with 10–15 hours per week, extend this to 12 weeks.
+Our app’s Study Planner builds a custom schedule around your specific exam date and generates clickable weekly practice sessions.

 How many hours per week should I study for the FE exam?